Anna Kamieńska: Life

 Her father died early, so the burden of bringing up four daughters fell on her mother.
 Anna's first poetry was composed when she was about 14 (1936), published in "Płomyczek" under the auspices of Joseph Czechowicz.
 From 1937, she studied at the Pedagogical School in Warsaw.
 During the Nazi occupation, she lived in Lublin, and taught in underground village schools.
-After graduating from college in Lublin, she studied classical philology - initially at the Catholic University of Lublin, and then at the University of Lodz.
+After graduating from college in Lublin, she studied classical philology – initially at the Catholic University of Lublin, and then at the University of Łódź.

-Kamienska was affiliated with the cultural weekly Country, where she was an editor from 1946 -1953, and the weekly New Culture (poetry editor, 1950-1963), and a monthly Work (from 1968).
-In the mid-fifties, she began to write songs for youth.
+Kamienska was affiliated with the cultural weekly Country, where she was an editor from 1946 to 1953, and the weekly New Culture (poetry editor, 1950–1963), and a monthly Work (from 1968).
+In the mid-1950s, she began to write songs for youth.

 In 1948, she married poet and translator Jan Śpiewak.
-Together they had two sons: Jan Leon (1949-1988 - a journalist, publicist, writer, social activist) and Paweł (born in 1951, professor of sociology at the University of Warsaw, and member of the Sejm, 2005 -2007).
+Together they had two sons: Jan Leon (1949–1988 – a journalist, publicist, writer, social activist) and Paweł (born in 1951, professor of sociology at the University of Warsaw, and member of the Sejm, 2005–2007).

 Anna and Jan worked together on translations of Russian poetry and drama, and edited numerous books.
 In 1967, Jan suddenly fell ill with cancer and died 22 December.
 In her grief, Kamieńska returned to the Roman Catholic Church, which deeply influenced her later works.

 She died in Warsaw on 10 May 1986.